mmistakes/minimal-mistakes/_posts/2016-03-24-classifier_performance.md

 ![plot of chunk 2016-03-24_ROC_plot](/figures/2016-03-24_ROC_plot-1.svg)

-Qualitatively, we see that our ROC curve appears to occupy the space in the top-left corner of the diagram, which suggests that it is closser to a perfect classifier.
+Qualitatively, we see that our ROC curve appears to occupy the space in the top-left corner of the diagram, which suggests that it is closer to a perfect classifier.

 ## Resampling methods
 However, we still havn't addressed how well the model performs if applied to data it hasn't seen yet (beyond the single instance of the test data).
 Cross-validation and bootstrapping methods can help us understand the models accuracy further, but will be discussed in a later post.